Things You Can Do from the Bed

 2. Write.
 Mark Twain wrote from the bed.
 So did Marcel Proust and Winston Churchill.
 I love how writing can take so many forms: poetry, a personal diary, a letter (imagine how exciting it would be to receive a letter from a friend instead of an email), a blog, a Facebook post, a book.
 I wrote all three of my books from the bed—laptop on my stomach, notes strewn about on the blanket, printer within arm's reach.

 3. Hold a film festival.
 If you subscribe to Netflix or another service, treat yourself to a film festival from the bed (or the couch or recliner).
-A Woody Allen film festival.
 A romantic comedy film festival.
 A festival of Westerns (this, in honor of my son's mother-in-law).
 The movies of Tom Hanks or Meryl Streep or Sandra Bullock.
 You could invite a friend to watch with you in-person, or you could watch from your own places and then share your thumbs-up/thumbs-down critiques via telephone or email.